dssg/hitchhikers-guide/sources/curriculum/setup/software-setup/setup_session_guide.md

     Your password is everything after the last colon:

     ```
-    db.dssg.io:5432:*:{andrew_id}:{YOUR_PASSWORD}
+    db.dssg.io:5432:*:{jhu_id}:{YOUR_PASSWORD}
     ```
 --->

 ### Reaching the Database from Your Computer

 Often it can be a little easier to access the database via GUI system from your computer.
-To do so, we recommend setting up dbeaver, since it offers a free version and works with every operating system (but if you already have a SQL client like dbvisualizer or data grip that you know how to use and prefer, feel free to use that instead).
+To do so, we recommend setting up DBeaver, since it offers a free version and works with every operating system (but if you already have a SQL client like dbvisualizer or data grip that you know how to use and prefer, feel free to use that instead).

 !!! important "Protecting your data"